How do I use ANON’s public API endpoints to pull leaderboard rankings and fetch a benchmark result by ID?

 This guide walks through:

-Overview of ANON’s Public API
+Overview of ANON’s public API

 Key points:

-Using the leaderboard API to pull rankings
+Using GET /api/leaderboard to pull rankings

 GET https://anon.com/api/leaderboard